 2829 2nd Avenue South

 All vendors grow or raise what they sell, including honey, eggs, dairy, meats and produce year-round, with both an indoor and outdoor market.
-Here’s how to make the most of your farmers market experience, with advice from the experts—farmers!
+Before you go, be aware of what farmers markets will look like this summer, with loosened COVID-19 protocols.

 South Anchorage Farmers Market

 In a state where nearly 95% of food is imported from other states, the South Anchorage Farmers Market is a haven for locally-grown produce, meats, prepared foods, baked treats and more.
 The Farmers Market has become so popular, it’s expanded to weekdays from July to September.
-This is the one item you should leave a home before heading to a farmers market.
+Make sure you don’t bring this item to a farmers market.

 Carefree Farmers Market